Doris Crider 1934 - 2020 - Obituary

 Doris is survived by her two daughters, Debra Lee A. (Zaso) Hamersly and her husband Paul of Phoenix, AZ and Brenda-Lee A. Matte and her husband Raymond of Dracut; three grandchildren, Leo J. Paré IV and his wife Laurie of Westborough, Richard J. Zaso, Jr. and his wife Krystyne of Glendale, AZ, and Joseph L. Matte of East Boston; two great grandsons, Leo J. Paré V and Jaxon Paré; and her siblings, Jean Kendall, Albert J. Gagnon, Jr., Robert Gagnon all of Dracut, Donald Gagnon of Florida, Gerald Gagnon of Conway, NH, Diane Gormley of Glendale, AZ and Denis Gagnon of So.
 Carolina; and many nieces and nephews.

-She was predeceased by her beloved son Leo J. Paré III, and sister of the late Shirley Lagassr and Harvey Gagnon.
+She was predeceased by her beloved son Leo J. Paré III, and sister of the late Shirley Lagasse and Harvey Gagnon.

-CRIDER - Due to gathering restrictions, services were private.
-Burial in St. Joseph Cemetery in Chelmsford.
+Due to gathering restrictions, private services will be held today.
+Burial will be in St. Joseph Cemetery Chelmsford.
 Arrangements have been entrusted to the care of the MCKENNA-OUELLETTE FUNERAL HOME, 327 Hildreth Street, Lowell.
 For condolences, please visit www.mckennaouellette.com

 .
 View the online memorial for Doris J. Crider